Gray Media (NYSE:GTN.A) Shares Gap Down – Here’s What Happened

-Gray Media Inc. (NYSE:GTN.A – Get Free Report) gapped down before the market opened on Thursday .
+Shares of Gray Media Inc. (NYSE:GTN.A – Get Free Report) gapped down before the market opened on Thursday .
 The stock had previously closed at $8.90, but opened at $8.53.
-Gray Media shares last traded at $8.11, with a volume of 2,137 shares.
+Gray Media shares last traded at $8.11, with a volume of 2,137 shares traded.

 About Gray Media